Streaming-Data-Analytics/2024-2025_Benchmarking-Detectors-in-SML/README.md

 - *Electricity*: it is a classification problem based on the Australian New South Wales Electricity Market.
 - *Covtype*: it contains the forest cover type for 30 x 30 meter cells obtained from US Forest Service (USFS) Region 2 Resource Information System (RIS) data.
 - *Hyper100k*: it is a classification problem based on the moving hyperplane generator.
+- *Sensor*: it is a classification problem based on indoor sensor data.

 ## Methodologies/models to apply
 The methodologies and models used will be: